SergPod/spCmpnts/README.md

 TExtSpinEdit (like TRxSpinEdit )

-spIntFloatEdit.pas can be used in the Delphi 10.3 (uses spIntFloatEdit) proting code to Delphi without Rx library we need replace in code TRxSpinEdit by TExtSpinEdit
+spIntFloatEdit.pas can be used in the Delphi 10.3 (uses spIntFloatEdit) porting code to Delphi without Rx library we need replace in code TRxSpinEdit by TExtSpinEdit

 porting code to Lazarus we need replace in code